You are currently viewing Pregnancy Headache Care: Non-Invasive Options

 For individuals with a history of headaches or migraines, pregnancy may sometimes reduce their frequency and severity, a change often linked to elevated estrogen levels.
 However, some individuals may continue to experience headaches or develop new symptoms.

 The relationship between estrogen levels and headaches during pregnancy is complex.
 While estrogen plays a role in menstrual cycle regulation, its function during pregnancy remains less understood.
 Some studies suggest that lower estrogen levels in pregnant women may contribute to an increased likelihood of developing headaches.
-Maintaining hormonal balance is a key factor in supporting overall comfort during pregnancy.
+Maintaining hormonal balance is a key factor in enhancing overall comfort during pregnancy.

 The Role of Relaxin and Progesterone in Pregnancy